+Landing Page

 Exploring Patterns of Basic Needs in College Students

 Pilot #2: CSU, Northridge Specific Trends in Basic Needs

-See combined campus trends here

 Food insecurity among college students is a serious problem that can impact student performance in the classroom and ultimately effect student success.
-The Center for Healthy Communities (CHC) developed the Basic Needs Student Success Survey (BNS3) and administered it to 402 undergraduate students participating in the Educational Opportunity Program (EOP) at Chico State (n=XXX), Fresno State (n=XXX) and CSU, Northridge (n=123) from November 25thth, 2020 to March 24thth, 2021.
-The EOP office assisted in the recruitment and provided computers for students to take the survey.
-Participants were given a $25 gift card for their participation.
+The Center for Healthy Communities (CHC) developed the Basic Needs Student Success Survey (BNS3) and administered it to 402 undergraduate students participating in the Educational Opportunity Program (EOP) at Chico State (n=, Fresno State (n=XXX) and CSU, Northridge (n=123) from November 25th, 2020 to March 24th, 2021.
+This website shows the results specific to the CSU, Northridge campus.
+To see the combined campus trends for all three campuses, click here.
+The EOP office assisted in the recruitment and participants were given a $25 gift card for completing the survey.
 EOP students were identified as the target population for this survey based upon their low-income and first-generation student status, which indicates a higher probability of CalFresh eligibility.

 The purpose of this second cross-sectional pilot study was to revise the BNS3 tool and validate student perception of the following: